¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 From Theory to Practice: A Framework for Choosing Your Color

 Selecting the right color is a strategic decision.
-Going through a structured process ensures your final choice is not just beautiful, but also effective.
-This simple framework will help you make a confident decision grounded in your business goals.
+Going through a structured process ensures your final choice is grounded in business goals.

 Step 1: Define Your Brand Identity

 Start by looking inward.
 What is your brand's personality?
-Are you bold, innovative, and energetic?
-Or are you reliable, calm, and traditional?
-Write down three to five keywords that capture your brand's essence.
-This list will be your guide.
-A brand built on speed and efficiency (like an auto repair shop) might lean toward an energetic red, while a wellness spa would naturally gravitate toward a calming green or blue.
+Write down three to five keywords.
+A brand built on speed (like an auto repair shop) might lean toward an energetic red, while a wellness spa would gravitate toward a calming green.

 Step 2: Analyze Your Audience and Location

-Who are you trying to reach?
 A color that appeals to a younger, trend-focused audience might differ from one that resonates with established professionals.
-Next, analyze your physical location.
-Take a walk down your street at different times of the day.
-What colors do your neighbors use?
-Is the area visually "loud" or subdued?
-Your goal is to choose a color that stands out in a good way, complementing the environment without getting lost or creating an eyesore.
+Analyze your physical location: What colors do your neighbors use?
+Your goal is to stand out without creating a visual eyesore.

 Step 3: Prioritize Legibility and Contrast